Predictia/AQUA/docs/sphinx/source/core_components.rst

     tprate = data.tprate
     global_mean = reader.fldmean(tprate)

-we get a timeseries of the global average tprate.
+we get a time series of the global average tprate.

 Input data may not be available at the desired time frequency.
 It is possible to perform time averaging at a given frequency by specifying a frequency in the reader definition and then using the `timmean` method.